thinkfluent/runphp/README.md

 ### PHP Prepend

-runphp takes advantage of the PHP `auto_prepend_file` ini control to provide some of it's features.
+runphp takes advantage of the PHP `auto_prepend_file` ini control to provide some of its features.

 If you want to provide an additional prepend file, without losing the runphp stack, you can define `RUNPHP_EXTRA_PREPEND="/some/prepend.php"` in your environment.

-If you also enable profiling (see below on how to do thi), your prepend file is included in the profile.
+If you also enable profiling (see below on how to do this), your prepend file is included in the profile.

 ### PHP Preloading